Walking in heels and fighting breast cancer in Hallandale Beach (includes video story)

 All proceeds will go towards cancer survivors, women affected by the disease and Gilda’s Club, a cancer support program for families who have been affected by cancer.

 Valentina Gaspari is a sophomore majoring in Digital Broadcasting.
-She is a bilingual woman who enjoys traveling, watching movies and series, and covering/editing stories.
-Gaspari is passionate about television media and hopes to work at a news or entertainment network as a reporter or editor in the future.
+A bilingual woman who enjoys traveling and covering/editing stories, Gaspari is passionate about working in the news or entertainment field as a reporter or producer after graduation.